This documentation refers to PhraseExpress v7 beta. The documentation for current v6 is available here.

 You can opt to execute phrases automatically upon meeting the trigger condition or may alternatively get a suggestion popup which you can accept or dismiss.

-Avoid using this setting if the defined autotext could be a substring of a word.
-For instance, selecting "hav" as the autotext could inadvertently trigger a text replacement whenever typing common words like "have," "behave," etc.
+The automatic mode is indicated with the green checkmark indicator in the "lightning" button.
+Example: When using autotext as the trigger, the phrase is inserted immediately after the last character of the autotext is typed: Avoid using this setting if the defined autotext could be a substring of a word.
+For instance, selecting "hav" as the autotext could inadvertently trigger a text replacement whenever typing common words like "have," "behave," etc. | |

-If this mode is selected, the phrase is presented in a popup menu instead of being inserted automatically:
+If this mode is selected, the phrase is presented in a popup menu instead of being inserted automatically: This setting gives you the option to accept the suggestion or to dismiss it on a case-by-case basis. |

 When configuring the autotext option for a phrase folder, PhraseExpress allows you to apply the setting to all items in the folder.
 This chosen autotext option then becomes the default for new items added to that folder, enabling the definition of distinct autotext preferences for various phrase folders.